-#metoo is raising awareness of the epidemic of sexual abuse.
+#metoo has been raising awareness of the epidemic of sexual abuse.
 But awareness alone doesn’t heal.
-Learn how you can be a good friend when she says “me too”.
+Learn how you can be a good friend when she (or he) says “me too”.

 When a Friend Tells you She’s been Sexually Abused

 When we were nineteen my friend started having memories, flash backs, of her childhood.
 These memories were not very welcome as they brought with them pain, confusion, and shame.
 All of which were already there, but didn’t have a name.

 As she began to piece together these memories with what she already knew of her childhood, she began to realize and remember that she had been repeatedly molested around the time she was six years old.

 She was brave enough to trust her story to me and together we started figuring out how to help her heal.
 How to set her free from that shame.
 And how to integrate this newly remembered reality into her story.